9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 # Introduction

-Booleans are a fundamental data type in Python that represent true or false values.
-They are often used in control flow statements, such as conditional statements, to make decisions based on whether a condition is true or false.
-In this lesson, we will cover the boolean data type, comparison operators, logical operators, and conditional statements in Python.
+Booleans are the most basic type of data in Python.
+They show whether a value is true or false.
+They are often used in control flow statements, like conditional statements, to make decisions based on whether a condition is true or false.
+In this Python lesson, we will learn about the boolean data type, comparison operators, logical operators, and conditional statements.

 # Boolean Data Type